rholdxz/SafeSpacesAct_No11313/README.md

 ## What does the Safe Spaces Act cover?
 * This law, while being closely related to the Republic Act 7877 or the Anti-Sexiual Harassment Act of 1955, expands the meaning of 'safe spaces' to the public domain-from public places to cyberspaces, from schools to workplaces, and from streets to high-rise buildings.
+* The new law also expands the meaning of sexual harassment and who can be considered as an offender.
+While the former law limits the definition of offenders to authority figures, the present law recognizes that anyone can be offenders.
+* The law covers all forms of gender-based sexual harassment (GBSH) committed in public spaces, educational or training institutions, workplace, as well as online space
+* GBSH in street and public spaces is defined as act which are committed through any unwanted and uninvited sexual actions.